-Board of Directors 121 Managing Division: Executive Contact Person: Vanessa Johnson Program Purpose: Oversee Activities of the Board of Directors.
+1 Board of Directors 121 Managing Division: • Executive Contact Person: Vanessa Johnson Program Purpose: Oversee Activities of the Board of Directors.
 Description of Program: Administration of activities of the Board of Directors.
-Justification of Change Request: Activities Prepare and distribute all meeting materials, including agendas, minutes and correspondence for Board of Directors regular and special meetings, approximately 20 per year.
-Prepare all logistics for Board of Directors regular and special meetings, including scheduling, polling, providing refreshments, preparation of facilities, and legal noticing requirements, approximately 20 per year.
-Prepare and distribute all agenda materials and logistics for Board of Directors Committee meetings. approximately 20 per year.
-Receive, route, and appropriately address all correspondence directed to the Board.
-Track, process and issue monthly travel reimbursement and per diem payments for each member of the Board of Directors.
-Prepare all travel logistics for Board of Directors participation at the Annual Air & Waste Management Association (A&WMA) Conference.
-Maintain archive of Board materials, including minutes, agendas, correspondence and adopted resolutions.
-Maintain the Air District's website as it relates to the Board of Directors membership, calendar, meeting

-Major Objectives Delivery Date Coordinate all Board and Committee meetings.
+Justification of Change Request: Activities Prepare and distribute all meeting materials, including agendas, minutes and corresponde ence for Board of Directors regular and special meetings, approximately 20 per year. line e elline Prepare all logistics for Board of Directors regular and special meetings, including schedu providing refreshments, preparation of facilities, and legal noticing requirements, approxim Prepare and distribute all agenda materials and logistics for Board of Directors Committee approximately 20 per year.
+U Receive, route, and appropriately address all correspondence directed to the Board.
+Track, process and issue monthly travel reimbursement and per diem payments for each Board of Directors. member of the Prepare all travel logistics for Board of Directors participation at the Annual Air & Waste M Association (A&WMA) Conference. lanagement Maintain archive of Board materials, including minutes, agendas, correspondence and ad Maintain the Air District's website as it relates to the Board of Directors membership, cale materials and minutes. - Assure timely filing of Statement of Economic Interests with the California Fair Political Pr Commission. actices Major Objectives Delivery Date Coordinate all Board and Committee meetings.
 Ongoing Coordinate Board Ethics Training and Unconscious Bias Training.
 Ongoing Coordinate New Board Member Orientation.
 Ongoing Coordinate transition to new Chair of the Board of Directors.
 January 2020 Coordinate Board of Directors Annual Retreat.
 January 2020 Update of Board Committee assignments.
 Ongoing